 One of the vendors that has proven to be reliable in the data storage sector is Synology.
 Synology Inc. is a Taiwanese company that has been producing Network Attached Storage (NAS) devices for over 20 years, serving companies of all sizes, from small businesses to large enterprises.

 It is not enough just to configure a Synology NAS and store the data on it; you need to ensure that all hardware and software components are operating properly.
+Effective network monitoring helps you track critical metrics like CPU usage, bandwidth consumption, and network traffic in real time, allowing you to identify potential issues before they impact your operations.

 What if you were to lose your data temporarily or permanently?
 What if you had the chance to prevent it through proactive monitoring?
+This is where a comprehensive network monitoring solution becomes essential.

 I will show you what these sensors do and how to use them in three easy steps.